endeavourhealth/SFTPReader/README.md

 ## SFTP Reader

-A component service of the Endeavour Data Service.
+A component of the Endeavour Data Service.